 There is a multitude of options open to graduates.
 Many of these options will be highlighted at the Teacher Education Expo offered in your fourth semester.
 Several school boards, out-of-country employers and other agencies attend this Expo.

-Teacher candidates can explore a wide range of employment opportunities, opening up doors and pathways for their future career as an educator.
+As a teacher candidate, you can explore a wide range of employment opportunities, opening up doors and pathways for your future career as an educator.

 A career in teaching is waiting for you at Ontario Tech!
 We can't wait to see you on campus.